 Information from Örebro University Library on the coronavirus

-Please return books to the drop boxes at the entrances of all the libraries.
+Please return your books to the drop boxes placed at the entrances of all libraries.

-If you have trouble getting to the library to return your books, please ask someone else to drop them off.
-If this is also difficult to arrange, please contact us to find another solution.
+If you have trouble getting to the library to return your books, you can always ask someone else to drop them off.
+Otherwise, please contact us to find a solution.

 During this period, you only need to return course reference books borrowed from the Main Library by 7:30 the following weekday.
 If you borrow a book on Friday, it only needs to be returned by 7:30 the following Monday.